Travis Nelson (politician): 2025 legislative session

-Political views
+Political views and activism

 Nelson is a staunch progressive and a member of the Democratic Socialists of America.
 He is known for his support of unions, workers' rights, single payer healthcare, climate activism, reproductive rights, LGBTQ+ rights and racial justice.
+He is also a member of the board of CAP Northwest (formerly Cascade AIDS Project).

 Democratic Party Activism

 In 2017, Nelson became an officer of the Democratic Party of Oregon when he was elected to serve as one of Oregon's representatives to the Democratic National Committee.
 One of his first acts as a Democratic National Committee Rep was supporting Keith Ellison in the 2017 Democratic National Committee Chair Race.

 Nelson has authored and successfully passed multiple resolutions in an effort to make the Democratic Party of Oregon more progressive.
 Some of those resolutions include: